-This module guide provides information about the M.Sc. program Geology.
-The program offers an individual specialization to one of the four elective tracks, Mineralogy and Geochemistry, Geomechanics and Tectonics, Geohazards, and Applied Quaternary Geology, which reflect the main areas of geoscience research in Freiburg.
+This module guide provides information about the M.Sc. degree programme Geology.
+The programme offers an individual specialization to one of the four elective tracks, Mineralogy and Geochemistry, Geomechanics and Tectonics, Geohazards, and Applied Quaternary Geology, which reflect the main areas of geoscience research in Freiburg.
 The Master of Science (M.Sc.) is an internationally recognized degree, which can be completed within two years (four semesters) of study.
 English is the official language of instruction and communication.
-This guidebook aims at presenting the vision, structure, and content of the M.Sc. program and provides necessary details of the individual modules and courses.
+This guidebook aims at presenting the vision, structure, and content of the M.Sc. degree programme and provides necessary details of the individual modules and courses.